jadecobra/python_tdd_exercises/source/calculator.rst

 GREEN : make it pass
 ^^^^^^^^^^^^^^^^^^^^

-using what I know so far I update ``calculator.py`` with a definition for multiplication
+using what I know so far I change ``calculator.py`` with a definition for multiplication

 .. code-block:: python